Empathy-Labradors/ux-sa-meetup-talk-2018-07-24/more heart, more humans.md

 ![fit](img/ct-normal.jpg)

-^ N: A shiny Swiss site.
+^ N: Our local govt's site.
 as someone designed it.

 ---